gatsbyjs/gatsby/docs/docs/life-and-times-of-a-gatsby-build.md

 11. `Processing types`

-Composes 3rd party schema types, children fields, custom resolve functions, set fields, and print type definitions into the GraphQL schema.
+Composes 3rd party schema types, child fields, custom resolve functions, and sets fields in the GraphQL schema.
+It then prints information about type definitions.

 12. `building schema`